|Rent Increase Facts

 When Can’t a Landlord Raise Rent in Colorado?

-- Has any unpaid penalties from the division of housing
+- They have unpaid penalties from the division of housing.

-- Has not complied with any final agency order from the division of housing
+- They have not complied with any final agency order from the Division of Housing.

 How Often Can Rent Be Increased in Colorado?